fusioncharts/dev_centre_docs/getting-started/jquery/your-first-chart-using-jquery.md

 In case of including Fusioncharts dependencies from **CDN** or **Local Files**, you can skip this step and get started with the code mentioned in the below steps.

 If you choose to install `fusioncharts` package via **npm**, make sure you have Node.js and NPM installed in your system.
 Please check it by running `node -v` and `npm -v` respectively.
-To get Node.js, go to [Node.js](https://nodejs.org/) website.
+To get Node.js, go to the [official website](https://nodejs.org/).

 ## Installation and including dependencies